mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 author: "Matthew Norberg"
 ---

+Mosaic AI Gateway is Databricks’ system for managing and governing how your organization uses large language models (LLMs) and AI agents.
+Out of the box, it includes features like permission and rate limiting, payload logging, usage tracking, AI guardrails, fallbacks, and traffic splitting.
+These tools give teams tighter control over their AI workloads — making it easier to manage access, monitor performance, and keep costs in check.

+Although Mosaic AI Gateway comes with many powerful features, one capability is still missing: MLflow Tracing.
+Tracing is like logging with context — it doesn’t just capture the request and response, but also the intermediate steps that reveal what happened inside your AI system when something goes wrong.
+Without it, visibility into model behavior can be limited.
+As you’ll see, MLflow traces can be an invaluable tool when debugging or optimizing an LLM workflow.

+So the question becomes: **how do you build a Mosaic AI Gateway endpoint that captures traces for each request?**

+## The Goal of This Guide

-Over the past month, I’ve been deep in the weeds experimenting with Mosaic AI Gateway in Databricks — configuring endpoints, debugging integrations, and figuring out how all the pieces fit together.
+My goal is to show you how to build a Mosaic AI endpoint with tracing enabled by default — and to make that process clear enough that you can adapt it to your own setup.
+Over the past month, I’ve spent a lot of time configuring endpoints, debugging integrations, and figuring out how all the pieces fit together.
 After plenty of trial and error, I wanted to share what I’ve learned so other developers can get up and running faster.

 If you’ve explored Databricks’ newer AI features, you’ve probably noticed that the documentation, while thorough, can feel circular and fragmented.
-You often need to jump between Databricks docs, MLflow, and even OpenAI or Meta references, depending on your base model.
+You often need to jump between Databricks, MLflow, and OpenAI documentation to piece things together.
 It’s easy to lose the thread when trying to connect everything into a working system.

 This post is my attempt to bridge those gaps with a concrete, end-to-end example — the kind I wish I’d had when I started.

-In short: it’s a practical guide for developers who want to create a Databricks AI Gateway endpoint with tracing enabled, without getting lost in a maze of configuration steps and scattered documentation.
+It’s a practical guide to getting tracing working with Mosaic AI Gateway without getting lost in a maze of configuration steps and scattered docs.
+To save you time, I’ll start by showing the solution up front, then walk you through the process that got me there — including the different methods I tried along the way.

-## What is Mosaic AI Gateway?

-Mosaic AI Gateway is Databricks’ unified interface for managing access to large language models (LLMs) and AI endpoints.
-It serves as a control layer between your applications and the models they call — helping teams standardize how they deploy, monitor, and secure their AI workloads.

-Out of the box, Mosaic AI Gateway provides several powerful features:

-- Permission and rate limiting
-- Payload logging
-- Usage tracking
-- AI Guardrails
-- Fallbacks
-- Traffic splitting

-Together, these capabilities make it easier to build production-ready AI systems that are safe, trackable, and cost-efficient.

-But there’s one critical capability missing — and it’s the focus of this post: MLflow Tracing.

-If you’re new to tracing, think of it as logging with context.
-A trace doesn’t just record the request and response; it also captures the intermediate steps and outputs along the way.
-When something breaks, those traces are invaluable for understanding what actually happened inside your model pipeline.

-So the question becomes: how do you build a Mosaic AI Gateway endpoint that captures traces for each request?

-That’s exactly the problem I set out to solve — creating a Databricks AI Gateway endpoint that generates a trace for every call.

-To save you time, I’ll start by showing the solution up front.
-But the rest of this post takes a more narrative approach — walking through my learning process, the documentation trails I followed, and the false starts that eventually led to the right path.

 You could argue that I should simply present the final setup and explain how it works.
 But I think it’s just as valuable to see what didn’t work.
-Sharing the failures, trade-offs, and dead ends helps demonstrate that the final approach isn’t just something that happened to work — it’s the one that stood up to testing and comparison.

-That’s especially relevant today, when our first instinct to solve a problem is often to open ChatGPT or another LLM and ask for help.
-The response might look convincing, but is it the best approach?
-With fast-moving tools like Mosaic AI Gateway, the underlying models often haven’t been trained on the latest APIs or docs — meaning their answers can be incomplete, outdated, or just don't work.

-By sharing both the process and the result, I hope to give readers confidence that this solution is not only functional but well-researched and battle-tested — the one that held up after real experimentation, not just a lucky first try.
+By sharing both the process and the result, I hope to give you confidence that this approach isn’t just functional, but tested, reasoned through, and grounded in actual experimentation.

 ## The Solution: ResponsesAgent

 As promised, let’s start with the answer.

-The simplest way to enable tracing while still using all the features of Mosaic AI Gateway is to create and deploy a ResponsesAgent model in Databricks.
-This model type has MLflow Tracing enabled by default, and when you host it through the Gateway, you retain the same production capabilities — including rate limiting, logging, guardrails, and more.
+The simplest way to enable tracing while still using all the features of Mosaic AI Gateway is to create and deploy a **ResponsesAgent** model in Databricks.
+This model type has MLflow Tracing enabled by default, and when hosted through the Gateway, you retain the same production capabilities — including rate limiting, logging, guardrails, and more.

-In other words, a ResponsesAgent gives you the best of both worlds: full Gateway functionality and detailed trace data for every request.
+In short, a ResponsesAgent gives you the best of both worlds: full Gateway functionality and detailed trace data for every request.

-If you’re just here for the implementation details, feel free to skip ahead to the end of this post — I walk through the setup step by step.

-But if you’re curious about how I arrived at this solution, stick around.
-The next few sections cover the other approaches I tried, the dead ends I hit, and the reasoning that ultimately led to the ResponsesAgent path.
+If you’re here just for the implementation, you can skip to the end — I’ll walk through the setup step by step.
+But if you’re curious how I arrived at this solution, stick around.
+The next sections cover the other approaches I tried, the dead ends I hit, and how they led me to the ResponsesAgent path.

 ## Attempt 1: Foundational Models